 Of course, social networking online is a good thing and for most people it’s not sexually inappropriate.
 In fact, most of what people do online is valuable, like what you’re doing right now: learning!
 There is such a wealth of helpful information on the Internet in all subjects, including encouragement for following Christ.

 Why is it so Easy to Get Caught in the Web of Internet Addiction?

 If you have an addiction or compulsive tendencies then the Internet is made for you.
 It offers the control, instant gratification, and detachment that addicts crave

 With anonymity comes control.
 On Facebook you can reveal as little or as much about yourself as you choose.
 In a chat room, message board, or online gaming community you don’t even have to be yourself!
 You can recreate your online identity anytime.
 Or just go away by hitting the delete key or setting up a new e-mail address.
 Ironically, like all addicts, Internet addicts are out of control and can’t stop their compulsive behavior without help.

-The graphics and interactivity of the Internet can be a powerful stimulant.
+According to buyshares.co.uk, the graphics and interactivity of the Internet can be a powerful stimulant.
 And it’s always on- – right there in the privacy of your home or car.
-If you’re drawn to pornography, checking up on the latest news with all your social contacts, gambling, auctioning, gaming, stock trading, shopping, or web surfing then you can have as much as you want right now.
+If you’re drawn to pornography, checking up on the latest news with all your social contacts, gambling, auctioning, gaming, buy shares and stock trading, shopping, or web surfing then you can have as much as you want right now.
 Of course, the entertainment doesn’t last and whatever inner pain or emptiness you’re avoiding returns.
 And so you have to go back again and again for more and more for a quick fix.